asciamanna/asciamanna.github.io/_drafts/the-delivery-trap.md

     </ul>
 </div>

-Instead, a continued focus on output will result in the all too common poor Scrum implementations[^3] and the eventual adoption of a scaling framework like SAFe (which allows for the continued Tayloristic command-and-control organizations to claim "agile" without any organizational change).
+Instead, if companies continue to focus on output they will never break free of the delivery trap that is an all too common attribute of poor Scrum implementations[^3].

 [^1]: I mention sprints and velocity because I've seen this delivery trap in organizations practicing Scrum or SAFe.
 [^2]: You won't find the phrase "commitment" mentioned in the latest version of [the Scrum Guide](https://www.scrum.org/resources/scrum-guide).